MetaMask/nft-tickets-workshop/README.md

 - Add TypeScript for types and errors
 - Add Solidity testing
 - Optimize the contract size to be below 24KB
+- Get information about our two NFT options from calling the contract rather than hardcoding them.

 ## Resources